Location:

 For Gillet, automobiles were more than just an avocation, as one of his first jobs after retiring from the Navy was automotive journalist for the Baltimore News-American, which eventually led to a role as an editor of Road & Track magazine.
 A VeloceToday article with support from John Bond, Jr., son of owner John Bond who acquired the title in 1952, tells us that "Charles Gillet had a significant impact on the fortunes of the magazine.
 While David E. Davis attributed the New Yorker style to Elaine Bond, the originator may have been Gillet, who became associate editor in 1954, and got the job by showing up at the office with a copy of Road and Track having blue lined the typos and errors he had spotted.
 He also suggested making the magazine '…the New Yorker of the automotive press.'
 (R&T June 1997).
 The Bonds fully agreed and made Gillet a new associate editor, just under Bond himself as editor.
 John Bond Jr. recalls that as a young boy he knew him as an uncle figure, and that under Gillet the magazine really prospered, helping pay off [a] costly promissory note."

-So in many way, Mr. Gillet did the business, both as a serviceman to his country and as a creative in the automotive press.
+So in many ways, Mr. Gillet did the business, both as a serviceman to his country and as a creative in the automotive press.
 His personal history underscores the respect associated with his name when, say, he brought his Pierce-Arrow to a show.
-And as a fellow Baltimorean I hope merely to pass along those better points.
+And as a fellow Baltimorean I merely hope to pass along those better points.

 The Hurt of Pierce-Arrow's 1934 Bankruptcy